Are reports from commissioned or contract research subsidised?

 What happens if the author affiliation to UCT does not appear on the publication?

-In such an instance, a letter is required from the head of department, confirming the author’s affiliation to UCT.
+In such an instance, a letter is required from the Human Resources department, confirming the author’s affiliation to UCT.
 Please include a staff or student number, as well as date of appointment.

 Are open-access journals subsidised?